141 Atkins Street, Middletown, CT 06457 • Phone: 860-346-1270 • Fax: 203-237-9596

 While it may seem odd to recommend cutting down trees to protect forests, it is a good policy.

-Every time I hear of a forest fire, I think of the waste in terms of lumber and fuel lost and the additional burden it adds to the atmosphere.
+Whenever I hear of a forest fire, I think of the waste in terms of lumber and fuel lost and the additional burden it adds to the atmosphere.

 Selective harvesting of wood from a forest improves its health while providing fuel that can now be burned cleanly.